Spring Garden Revival

 Palatine’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

-Palatine enforces Illinois’ organic waste management regulations under the Illinois Environmental Protection Act (415 ILCS 5), which prohibit disposal of yard waste in household trash.
-The village’s waste reduction goals are supported by curbside collection (April-November), requiring biodegradable paper bags or rigid containers for thatch and other yard waste.
-On-site composting is permitted with setbacks (typically 5-10 feet from property lines) and best practices such as mixing thatch with leaves, maintaining moisture, and regular aeration.
-Residents are encouraged to consult educational resources through:
+Palatine enforces Illinois organic waste management regulations under the Illinois Environmental Protection Act (415 ILCS 5), which prohibit disposal of yard waste, including dethatched material, in household trash.
+The village’s yard waste collection program requires use of biodegradable paper bags or rigid containers, with no plastic bags permitted.
+Residents may also compost dethatched material on-site, provided they follow setback requirements (typically 5-10 feet from property lines) and best practices such as mixing thatch with leaves for proper aeration and moisture.
+These efforts support Palatine’s waste reduction and sustainability goals.
+For composting guidelines, collection schedules, and program details, contact:

 148 W. Illinois Avenue, Palatine, IL 60067